-On March 10, 2023, the Japanese Cabinet approved Japan's participation in the MPIA, and Japan notified the DSB to that effect.
+At the same time, as an interim measure until the dispute settlement function is fully restored, on March 10, 2023, the Japanese Cabinet approved Japan's participation in the MPIA, and Japan notified the DSB to that effect.

 6. FUTURE CHALLENGES